 Destruction by casualty.
 If your home is destroyed by fire, storm, flood, or other casualty, there generally is no recapture tax if you replace the home (for use as your main home) on its original site within 2 years after the end of the tax year when the destruction happened.
-If you don't replace the home in time, you must file Form 8828 with Form 1040X, Amended U.S. Individual Income Tax Return, for the year the home was destroyed.
+The replacement period is 5 years, instead of 2 years, if the home was in the Hurricane Katrina disaster area and was destroyed by reason of the hurricane after August 24, 2005.
+If you do not replace the home in time, you must file Form 8828 with Form 1040X, Amended U.S. Individual Income Tax Return, for the year the home was destroyed.